 Daily Implementation and Assessment Techniques

 Talk moves and mathematical discourse create the conditions for metacognitive development by requiring students to articulate their thinking processes.
 Research by Chapin and O'Connor shows that specific talk moves develop mathematical reasoning alongside communication skills.
 Examples include "Can you restate what Sarah said in your own words?" or "Do you agree or disagree with Tom's method, and why?"
-In practise, this might involve Year 6 students explaining their approach to calculating percentages: "I knew that 10% of 240 is 24, so I could find 5% by halving that to get 12, then add them together for 15%."
+In practice, this might involve Year 6 students explaining their approach to calculating percentages: "I knew that 10% of 240 is 24, so I could find 5% by halving that to get 12, then add them together for 15%."
 When teachers respond with "What made you choose that strategy over using a calculator?", students begin monitoring their own strategic choices.
 This develops the self-awareness that characterises mathematical proficiency.

 Polya created a problem-solving metacognitive framework.
 Modern researchers have improved it.
 This framework gives structure for mathematical thinking across all year groups.
 This approach has four clear phases: understanding the problem, creating a plan, carrying out the plan, and looking back to evaluate.
 Teachers can adapt this framework for different key stages.
 Year 2 students might use picture cards representing each phase.
 Year 11 students engage with complex algebraic problems using the same underlying structure.
 The important metacognitive element lies in paying clear attention to each phase.
 This is particularly true for the planning stage where students must consciously select from available strategies.
 It's also true for the evaluation stage where they assess efficiency and correctness.
-This framework transforms mathematics lessons from answer-focused sessions into thinking-focused explorations.
+This framework transforms mathematics lessons from answer-focussed sessions into thinking-focussed explorations.

 Metacognitive journals in mathematics provide powerful tools for developing self-awareness, particularly when structured around specific prompts rather than general reflection.
 Research by Mevarech and Kramarski suggests that students who regularly engage in mathematical reflection show significant gains in problem-solving performance.
 Good journal prompts might include: "What strategy did I use today and why was it right for this problem?"
 "What mistake did I make and what does it tell me about my thinking?"
 "How does today's learning connect to what I already know?"
 Teachers can adapt these approaches across key stages.
 Reception children might use pictorial reflection sheets.
 Year 3 students complete sentence starters, while Year 10 students analyse their algebraic reasoning in detail.
 The key lies in consistency and specificity, ensuring that reflection becomes an integral part of mathematical learning rather than an additional burden.